jpower432/trestlebot-demo/md_comp/test_comp/My Comp/example/ac/ac-2.md

 ## Implementation for part d.

-My implementation description for ac-2 part d.
+My implementation description for ac-2 part d with additional information.

 ### Rules: